 Get started with the WhatsApp Business API through Userlike

 If you’re looking for a professional solution to help make the switch to WhatsApp support, take a look at Userlike.
 Besides being a professional solution for WhatsApp, messages from all relevant messaging channels stream into one inbox.

 While WhatsApp is most widely used, your customers are divided among different messaging apps.
 With Userlike, you don’t have to make the decision to exclude a large part of your customer base.
 With WhatsApp, Facebook Messenger, Telegram, Threema, SMS and – last but not least – website chat, you can offer all your customers the same superior messaging experience.

 No matter where your customer messages come from, you can answer them all from within your Userlike message center.
 Get an impression of our customer messaging solution through our introduction demo:

-The Userlike WhatsApp Channel is available from only $90 Euro/month.
+The Userlike WhatsApp channel is available from only $90/month.
 If you want to learn more, just reach out to us in the chat on our website.
 We're looking forward to hearing from you and getting you started with the WhatsApp Business API!